omidmufeeddm/MozillaLearning-WebLiteracyBadges/Badge Content /Search.md

 ##Task 2 IP Tracer

-Explore internet protocol (IP) addresses and learn how it may be associated with yourself, a device, or a website. **You will trace IP addresses and make a map.**
+Explore internet protocol (IP) addresses and learn how it may be associated with yourself, a device, or a website. **You will trace IP addresses and make a map,** learning about **searching.**

 **Task:**